Right-Tail Preservation

 It is not classic stock picking in reverse.
 It is not a factor strategy dressed in new language.
 It is not market timing or sector rotation.
 And it is not a mechanical screen applied without judgment.

-The negative screens
+The negative screens as research candidates

 Eight screens define the initial removal candidates: deteriorating net income trajectory on a trailing multi-year basis; weak organic growth quality, where revenue growth is driven by acquisition or currency rather than unit economics; declining return on assets over a three-to-five-year window; negative spread between ROIC and estimated WACC; worsening leverage, particularly in cyclical businesses; weak free-cash-flow conversion relative to reported earnings; customer concentration above 30% in a single payer or counterparty; and capital-infusion dependence — businesses that require ongoing external capital to fund operations.